Before I get too into the public school series, I figured it’d be useful to share my school background, so you know where I’m coming from.

 I turned in almost zero work, got really bad grades and finally they placed me in a class for kids with behavioral and learning issues.
-I was bored all the time and just waiting for school to end at some point.
+I had lots of friends, which I thought was a perk, but otherwise was bored all the time and just waiting for school to end at some point.

 High school was weird for me, because again standardized testing came up.
-I placed not just above average but into the TAG program.
+I placed not just above average but into the Talented and Gifted (TAG) program.
 However, I was still bored, still not doing any homework and still getting bad grades.
 I also started acting up specifically so I could get kicked out of class.
-I’d mouth off, make noise and do anything I could to get out of a class.
+I’d talk back, make noise and do anything I could to get out of a class.
 I refused to go to TAG meetings.
-I held onto a low grade-point average on purpose, doing just enough work so that I could stay in drama and the speech club.
+I held onto a low grade-point average on purpose, doing just enough work so that I could act in drama productions and participate in speech and debate team.